prrandrade/PropertyRetriever/README.md

 # Package Installation

-Using the native .NET Core dependency injection framework, the installation consists of a single extension method that adds the injection in a `IServiceCollection`.
-For a .NET Core API project, for example, the configuration is added on the `ConfigureServices` method:
+Using the native .NET dependency injection framework, the installation consists of a single extension method that adds the injection in a `IServiceCollection`.
+For a .NET API project, for example, the configuration is added on the `ConfigureServices` method:

 ```csharp
 public void ConfigureServices(IServiceCollection services)